Algerian online journalist given a suspended two-month prison sentence for “insulting a statutory body”

-For several years, Saïd Boudour has suffered frequent harassment from the Algerian authorities because of his activities as an online journalist and human rights defender.
+For several years, Saïd Boudour has suffered frequent harassment from the Algerian authorities because of his activities as a journalist and human rights defender.
 He is particularly interested in the human rights of migrants and political prisoners in the context of the “Hirak” (the Algerian anti-government protest movement).

 He was arrested several times between June 2016 and December 2018.
 In June 2018, he was arrested after attending a meeting of the Algerian League for Human Rights.
 He was then transferred to Algiers, to be prosecuted in connection with information he had shared concerning a drug seizure in Oran that involved several state officials.